hphelion/documentation/CarrierGrade/Admin_Guide/carrier-grade-admin-guide.md

 <!-- <p style="font-size: small;"> <a href="/helion/openstack/1.1/3rd-party-license-agreements/">&#9664; PREV</a> | <a href="/helion/openstack/1.1/">&#9650; UP</a> | NEXT &#9654; </p> -->

-# HP Helion OpenStack&#174; Carrier Grade (Alpha): Administrators Guide
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Administrators Guide

 Use the following links for information on administrative tasks you can perform for the HP Helion OpenStack Carrier Grade:

-## Administering the HP Helion OpenStack Region
+## Administering the HP Helion OpenStack Carrier Grade

-For information on the administrative tasks you can perform in the HP Helion OpenStack region, see [Administering the HP Helion OpenStack Region](/helion/commercial/carrier/dashboard/managing/admin/)
+For information on the day-to-day administrative tasks you can perform in the HP Helion OpenStack Carrier Grade, see [Administering the HP Helion OpenStack Region](/helion/commercial/carrier/dashboard/managing/admin/

 <!-- Hiding for alpha
 (/helion/openstack/carrier/admin/helion/).
 -->

-## Adding Cinder Storage

-You can install
+## Configure Block Storage by either deploying VSA or using HP 3Par Array

+Use one of the following methods to add block storage to your HP Helion OpenStack cloud:

+* Configure HP StoreVirtual VSA

+	HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without an external array hardware.

+	For instructions, see the Configuring HP StoreVirtual VSA for Block Storage document.

+* Configure an HP 3Par storage array

+	An optional HP 3Par storage array that can be used to provide high performance Cinder block storage

+	For instructions, see the HP Helion OpenStack®: HP StoreServ (3PAR) Support document.

+## Configure a Swift Scale-Out cluster

+An optional Swift Scale-Out cluster instance of between two and twelve servers that is used for production cloud Object storage use (Scale-Out Swift extends the Starter Swift Cluster enabling greater capacity while maintaining any initial data present in Starter Swift).

+HP Helion OpenStack Carrier Grade includes integral, built-in support for Scale-out Object Storage (Swift) to the cloud.
+The HP Helion OpenStack® cloud deployment includes automatic creation of a Swift cluster and starter nodes.
+It also enables SSL automatically to secure the data transmission.

+For more information, see [Object Storage (Swift) Service Overview](/helion/openstack/carrier/services/object/overview/scale-out-swift/).

 ## Migrating Virtual Machines